 Step 3 - Design: Now we know your energy requirements and site details, we develop a system design.
 We use specialist design software from the USA, we determine how much solar, battery and generator capacity you need to reliably meet your power and budget requirements.
-Where compromises are needed bwtween cost and function, we walk you through the options and provide clear advice as to what that means.
+Where compromises are needed to meet your budget, we walk you through the options and provide clear advice as to what that means.
 As an example, if your budget means less solar or less battery than "perfect", we calculate what that means in terms of additional generator run time by month and additional fuel cost.

 Step 5 - Install: We offer complete installation by our accredited and qualified staff.
 Or if you choose, you can purchase a pre-built system and have it installed by others.

 Engagement Process: Off-grid design takes time and effort from both you and the designer.
 Doing an accurate load profile can easily take a day of effort on the designer's part to get right.
 As an example, saying "I've got lights, a TV and a fridge" provides nowhere near enough clarity.
 What lights?
-If they're incandesant, that means anything up to 10x the power required to run LEDs (and those have at least 4 variations in consumption).
+If they're incandescent, that means anything up to 10x the power required to run LEDs (and those have at least 4 variations in consumption).
 What fridge?
-A new energy efficient family sized fridge will typically use 1/5th the power of a bar fridge even though the bar fridge is tiny by comparison.
+A new energy-efficient family sized fridge will typically use 1/5th the power of a bar fridge even though the bar fridge is tiny by comparison.
 Which TV?
-Plasma uses more than LCD which uses more then LED and etc. Size of your TV is no guide.
+Plasma uses more than LCD which uses more than LED and etc. The size of your TV is no guide.

 We drill down into this detail and whenever possible, get the actual power consumption for your exact appliance make and model.